Hair Loss Click here to learn about local plastic surgeons

 The Complications and Risks of Hair Transplantation

-There are risks associated with every medical procedure, especially micro-surgeries involving small elements of human tissue.
+There are risks associated with every medical procedure, especially micro-surgeries involving human tissue.
 Possible complications of hair transplantation include infection and scarring.
 There will likely be numbness in the donor and recipient sites, which typically subsides within three months but may last for six months to a year following the procedure.
 There may also be skin discoloration in the affected areas as well as an uneven appearance or dimpling of the skin.
 Both of these conditions tend to dissipate within a few weeks after the procedure.
 Some people experience nausea and vomiting after the procedure due to the medications used.
-Less than five percent experience bleeding after the procedure.
+Less than 5 percent experience bleeding after the procedure.

 Consult a Qualified Surgeon